Washington Post, 9/25/2020 – ETHEL LOUISE JONES SMITH “EFFIE” 03/31/1938 – 09/11/2020

-Effie’s passionate advocacy for mental health formally started with her membership in the Dixon Stakeholder Group in 1999, where she lent her skills to design protocols for monitoring DC mental health system performances.
-Over the last two decades, Effie was a powerful force for collaboration and change, offering her expertise and insights to the DC Department of Behavioral Health in multiple ways to improve mental health services, including serving on the Director’s Partnership Council, the Mental Health Block Grant Planning Council, and the St. Elizabeth’s Performance Improvement Initiative.
+Effie’s passionate advocacy for mental health formally started with her membership in the Dixon stakeholder group in 1999, where she lent her skills to design protocols for monitoring DC mental health system performance.
+Over the last two decades, Effie was a powerful force for collaboration and change, offering her expertise and insights to the DC Department of Behavioral Health in multiple ways to improve mental health services, including serving on the Directors’ Partnership Council, the Mental Health Block Grant Planning Council, and the St. Elizabeth’s Performance Improvement Initiative.

-Under Effie’s leadership, CAN developed opportunities for engaging on issues related to homelessness and for hiring individuals experiencing homelessness.
-Effie also spearheaded efforts to address the needs of women with histories of trauma, substance use, and mental health challenges who were incarcerated in the DC jail.
-Similarly, Effie led much of CAN’s work to promote recovery, self-advocacy, and empowerment of individuals receiving care at St. Elizabeth’s Hospital.
+Under Effie’s leadership, CAN Developed opportunities for engaging on issues related to homelessness and for hiring individuals experiencing homelessness.
+Effie also spearheaded efforts to address the needs of women with histories of trauma, substance abuse, and mental health challenges who were incarcerated in the DC jail.
+Similarly, Effie led much of CAN’s work to promote recovery, self-advocacy, and and empowerment of individuals receiving health care at St. Elizabeth’s Hospital.

-She assisted in the development of the hospital’s Patient Advisory Group and the Department of Behavioral Health’s transition planning team to facilitate the transition of patients to community-based care.
-Despite the time commitments required by her leadership of CAN and her engagement on countless boards and committees, Effie was always available to individuals who called upon her for assistance and support.
+She assisted in the development of the hospital’s Patient Advisory Group and the Department of Behavioral Health’s Transition Planning Team to facilitate the transition of patients to community based care.
+Despite the time commitments required by her leadership of CAN, and her engagement on countless boards and committees, Effie was always available to individuals who called upon her for assistance and support.
 She went out of her way to meet people where they were in their struggles, providing everything from a much-needed hug to advice on how to draft a letter to the President requesting disability assistance for a veteran.
-Her tireless effort to improve service quality and to promote new opportunities for empowerment and recovery have left an indelible mark on DC.
+Her tireless efforts to improve service quality and to promote new opportunities for empowerment and recovery have left an indelible mark on DC.
 She will be greatly missed.